 In fact the core of all our systems is actually the same; it is made from and by the same software, you could almost call it a package (we don't - we call it our software framework).
 The key difference though is that the data structure underneath is completely bespoke and the functionality we put on top (the stuff which turns a house into a home) of it is ALL your choice.

-It's what gives us the freedom or luxury to say we can do anything you want.
+It's what gives us the freedom to promise....